JujuAdams/Chatterbox/docs/latest/getting-started.md

 ChatterboxJump(chatterbox, "StartNode");
 ```

 It's very important to hold a reference to the chatterbox that gets created by `ChatterboxCreate()` as you'll need it for all other API functions.

-?> In this case, because we've only loaded one source file, we don't need to specify a file for `ChatterboxCreate()`.
+In this case, because we've only loaded one source file, we don't need to specify a file for `ChatterboxCreate()`.
+If you load more than one file you'll need to tell `ChatterboxCreate()` which file to start reading from. `ChatterboxCreate()` can be further customised by setting values for its optional arguments, and you can read more about what those do [here](reference-chatterboxes).

 ### Flow control